Dunstane Houses – Scotland

 Spa: There isn’t a spa here but treatments can be organised on request.

-Price from: £150 per night for a Cosy Wee Double B&B
+Low Season Price From: £184 per night for a Cosy Wee Double at Dunstane and includes breakfast.

 Facing opposite each other, the Victorian Gothic Dunstane House and the large Edinburgh stone Hampton House, epitomise Scottish heritage chic.
 This is five star city boutique luxury at its very best, elegantly surrounded by elements of the Highlands and islands.
 Original features and contemporary design sit side by side with handsome tweeds, bold fabrics, individual furniture, prints and paintings.
 Wonderfully welcoming staff – just what you’d expect from a family run hotel, make for a relaxed and informal atmosphere and they can’t do enough to make your stay more enjoyable.
 Breakfast, lunch and dinner, and everything in between are all delicious, using locally sourced ingredients, and you can’t leave without trying at least one of the vast choice of whiskies and gins in the very cosy bar.